Informfully/Experiments/README.md

 ## Overview

 This repository contains all the experiment scripts (configuration files and hyperparameters) to reproduce the findings of our papers and research that use the [Informfully Recommenders](https://github.com/Informfully/Recommenders).
-For an overview of how to run the experiment workflows shared here, please follow go through the tutorial below.
+For an overview of how to run the experiment workflows shared here, please go through the tutorial below.
-The tutorial includes a step-by-step instructions to download the codebase necessary for running all the models listed here.
+The tutorial includes step-by-step instructions to download the codebase necessary for running all the models listed here.

 | Experiment | Resources |
 |-|-|